 The Strategic Plan must focus First 5 San Diego investments to maximize impact.
-Strategies provide a level of detail, precision and concrete direction during a time of diminishing resources, increasing community need, and increasing expectations to demonstrate meaningful results.
+Strategies provide a level of detail, precision and concrete direction during a time of diminishing resources, increasing community need and growing imperative to demonstrate accountability and results.
 Details on the strategy development process are provided in Appendix B.

-Adoption of this Strategic Plan occurs at a point in time when policy and legislative changes that might affect First 5 San Diego's work are on the horizon, including the inception of Covered California (our State's implementation of the Affordable Care Act).
-These efforts. and others known and not yet known, will likely impact the strategies that will be invested in year-by-year, so that funds are complementary, leveraged and directed to where they are most needed.
-In addition, wherever possible, First 5 San Diego will seize opportunities to continue to invest in improvements in larger systems of care and in more integrated coordination of service delivery.
+This Strategic Plan update occurs at a point in time when policy and legislative changes that might affect our work are on the horizon, including the inception of Covered California (our State's implementation of the Affordable Care Act).
+These efforts, and others known and not yet known, will likely impact the strategies we will invest in year by year, so that funds are complementary, leveraged and directed to where they are most needed.
+In addition, wherever possible, we will seize opportunities to continue to invest in improvements in larger systems of care and in more integrated coordination of service delivery.